 Finding the dialectic between the two has been challenging.

 People who keep a diary card every day, make every therapy appointment, consistently reach out and ask for help, and put their recovery first will see some pretty significant (and lasting) results anywhere between six and twelve months.
-Having a mental illness can be emotionally and fiscally devastating and from a relational and financial perspective, making an investment in DBT can yield great returns.
+Having a mental illness can be emotionally and fiscally devastating and from a relational and financial perspective, making an investment in an evidence-based treatment like DBT can yield great returns.

 This same idea is true for any goal we set in life.
 The harder we work, the more results we'll see.
 The greater the effort, the richer our reward.
 Hard work really does pay off.

 The other side of working really hard to get better in the fastest time frame possible is to be patient.

 Being patient means taking the time (even if it takes years) to figure out what works, what doesn't, and how we can from our mistakes.
 We learn from failure in a way that we do not learn from our successes.

 Patience also teaches us an important lesson in watching life unfold in just the way it was meant to transpire.